evkx/evkx.github.io/content/models/byd/seal/Seal_AWD/_index.md

 [**Automatic regeneration**](../../../../technology/regen/#automatic-regen-adaptive) is not available in this model.
 However, [regenerative braking](../../../../technology/regen/) is facilitated through [**one-pedal driving**](../../../../technology/regen/#one-pedal-driving) combined with [**blended brakes**](../../../../technology/regen/#manual-regen-using-brake-pedal).
 At low speeds, the one-pedal drive mode will keep the car creeping forward.

+Additionally, you can adjust the strength of the regenerative braking when you lift your foot off the accelerator.
+There are two levels of regenerative braking to choose from, allowing you to customize the driving experience to your preference.

 The maximum regenerative power is 200 kW.

 ## Exterior